ErsatzTV/ErsatzTV/docs/user-guide/create-channels.md

 - `Television Show`: Select an entire television show.
 - `Television Season`: Select a specific season of a television show.
 - `Artist`: Select all music videos for a specific artist.
+- `Multi Collection`: Select all collections within a multi-collection.

 #### Collection

 Based on the selected collection type, select the desired collection.

+### Playback Order

+Select the desired playback order for media items within the selected collection:

+- `Chronological`: Items are ordered by release date, then by season and episode number.
+- `Random`: Items are randomly ordered and may contain repeats.
+- `Shuffle`: Items are randomly ordered and no item will be played a second time until every item from the collection has been played once.

 #### Playout Mode